 musical director, singing & piano teacher

-Matthew was described in the Ham & High as the “Gareth Malone of Primrose Hill” (see Press above), after founding the Primrose Hill Community Choir (2012), Children’s Choir and Primrose Hill Singers, “every one of them a success story”.
+Matthew was described in the Ham & High as the “Gareth Malone of Primrose Hill” (see Press above) after he founded the Primrose Hill Choir, Children’s Choir and Primrose Hill Singers (now the London Classical Choir) in 2012, “every one of them a success story”.
 He was the winner of the Ricordi Conducting Prize and has received fine reviews for his work – “Performance standards were high” (Opera Today), “The chorus delivered their contribution with intensity and conviction” (The Independent).

 He enjoys working with singers of all ages and abilities.
 He ran learn-to-sing courses for Westminster Adult Education Service, and has conducted the choristers and professional lay clerks of the Choir of Ealing Abbey, the Reading Festival Chorus and the Royal Tunbridge Wells Choral Society.
 He has even taught choral singing to the children of the Maya Universe Academy in Nepal.
 He has taken part in premières by important classical composers.
 He was the chorus master for the British staged première of Goldschmidt's opera Beatrice Cenci at the Spitalfields Festival and conducted the European première of Quest by George Crumb.
-He is also the musical director of the Camden Chamber Choir and the Sing for Freedom Choir, in association with the charity Freedom from Torture.
+He is also the musical director of the London Classical Choir and Let the Children Sing.

 Matthew was brought up in Primrose Hill and still lives in the area.
 He studied at Glasgow University and Trinity College, London, and then furthered his conducting studies with Denise Ham from the Royal Academy of Music and singing studies with Lyndon Van Der Pump from the Royal College.
-He was a choral scholar in Glasgow University Chapel Choir and at St Martin-in-the-Fields Church, Trafalgar Square.
+He was a choral scholar in Glasgow University Chapel Choir and at St Martin-in-the-Fields Church, Trafalgar Square, and has sung on the BBC, for Mark Elder and Princess Diana, and with Gonzo, the famous Muppet, at the Albert Hall!
 Outside work he enjoys art, football and Lindy hop dancing.